Hurling Match Length

 It’s wise to set aside a couple of hours for a hurling game.
 This includes halftime, added minutes, and any other unforeseen stoppages.
 You can watch the entire match in comfort.
 These guidelines apply to the Allianz Hurling League and the GAA All-Ireland Hurling Championship.

 You should give yourself even longer if you’re watching an All-Ireland Hurling Final.
-The game may go to extra-time like with Cork and Clare in 2024.
+The game may go to extra time, like with Cork and Clare in 2024.
 Clare emerged victorious after a breathtaking performance.
-If the two sides remained even after extra time, the game goes to a replay.
+If the two sides remained even after extra time, the game would go to a replay.

 Extra time is a controversial topic at GAA HQ.
-They only introduced it for the All-Ireland Senior Hurling Final in 2023.
+Recent GAA rule changes have seen this period introduced for the All-Ireland Senior Hurling Final in 2023.
 Previously, a tied Final went straight to a replay.
 Extra time was only available if a replay also finished in a draw.
 Some hurling analysts think the new system is unfair because it becomes more about fitness than skill.
 However, it’s the easiest way to separate two teams without playing another match.
 Replays are physically draining for the players and statistically cause more injuries.

 Hurling Game Length